EdgarasMon/ShoppingList/README.md

   To get introduced to Node.js and MongoDB

 What did I learn?
   The main Node.js concepts.
 Setupping basic backend and working with unrelational DBs.
-Authentication and authorization
+Authentication and authorization.